 California King vs King (Mattress Size Differences)

 These options cater to different sleepers and accommodate various room sizes.
-There are Twins, Twin XLs, Fulls, Queens, Kings, and California Kings.
-There are other more custom options that can be purchased (like an Alaskan King), but these are the common ones that can be found in stores.
-Each of these mattress sizes come with their own associated cost and available products such as bed frames, sheets, and box springs.
+Twins, Twin XLs, Fulls, Queens, Kings, and California Kings exist.
+Other, more custom options can be purchased (like an Alaskan King), but these are the common ones that can be found in stores.
+Each of these mattress sizes comes with its own associated cost and available products such as bed frames, sheets, and box springs.

 California King Mattress: A California King sized mattress is the second largest mattress on the market, only falling below the king by 32 square inches of surface area.
 The highlight of the California King is that the mattress has a longer length, allowing extra foot room for those individuals over the 6 foot range.